 Rainbow Lounge (651 S Jennings) hot dance club mix, men/women, gay/straight, friendly lounge, karaoke, boy and girl stripper/dancers, foam parties, 18+ Wednesday amateur strip.

 Urban Cowboy (2620 E Lancaster), laid-back 18+ Thursday-Sunday gay cocktail/ country and top-40 music dance club with patio, drag, stage shows and other events; the former Best Friends bar.

-In Denton, north of Fort Worth/ Dallas, Mable Peabody Beauty Parlor and Chainsaw Repair (1125 University Dr, Denton), features live bands, burlesque and drag shows - everyone welcome.
+CLOSED: Mable Peabody Beauty Parlor and Chainsaw Repair (1125 University Dr, Denton), live bands, burlesque and drag shows.